Stay Safe With a GPS for Hiking

 - Sensitivity and Accuracy

-A GPS for hiking will be only as good as it's maps.
+A GPS for hiking will be only as good as the maps it uses.
 Maps are the brains of the unit and what determines how much detail you can get from the unit.
 Most hikers and backpackers need topographical maps rather than just street maps.
 These maps will show trails, streams, rivers, lakes, parks, terrain contours, elevation, and such.
 The more points of interest included, the better the map will work for you.
 Some maps even include a 3D view to give hikers a better feel for the terrain.

 - Features and Functions